svshiva/GCR-Facilitator-Program/track1/ImplementDevOpsInGoogleCloud.md

 # Implement DevOps in Google Cloud: Challenge Lab
+> Created and Managed by [Shivam Vishwakarma](https://www.github.com/svshiva)

->Before starting the challenge labs,
+_Before starting the challenge labs,
-Go to Kubernets Cluster and check if jenkins-cd is present or not.
+Go to Kubernets Cluster and check if jenkins-cd is present or not._

-#### **Task 1: Configure a Jenkins pipeline for continuous deployment to Kubernetes Engine**
+## **Task 1: Configure a Jenkins pipeline for continuous deployment to Kubernetes Engine**

 _Open Cloud console and run following commands_